btrekkie/RedBlackNode/README.md

   order to perform a right rotation, we would need to use the parent's augmentation information.
 However, `RedBlackNode` supports augmenting each node with the number of nodes in the subtree, which is basically equivalent.
-* The running time of each operation has optimal big O bounds.
-However, beyond this, no special effort has been made to optimize performance.

 # Example usage
 ```java